November 2024 Newsletter

 Photo provided by the Smithsonian Cooper Hewitt Museum

-This institution has been supportive of my art for decades beginning with a commission by then Chief Design Curator, David McFadden of my Tudor Tables that have been featured in three exhibits to date I am delighted to be included in this extraordinary project with my wonderful cohorts, the Creative members of BADG (Black Artists & Designers Guild).
+This institution has been supportive of my art for decades, beginning with a commission by then Chief Design Curator David McFadden of my Tudor Tables III & IV, which have been featured in three exhibits to date.
+I am delighted to be included in this extraordinary project with my wonderful cohorts, the members of BADG (Black Artists & Designers Guild).

 MARTIN HOUSE RESIDENCY